Seeed-Studio/wiki-documents/docs/Sensor/Wio_Series/Wio_Node/Wio_Node.md

 - blink quickly (on 100ms then off 100ms) OTA

 :::note
 The BLUE led is attached to GPIO2 which is also the TX pin of UART1.
 When downloading firmware, the UART1 dumps the data transmitting on UART0 by instinct.
 So the BLUE led will blink while downloading firmware.
 After startup the GPIO2 will be configured as a GPIO not TX of UART1.
 :::
 The RED led is another status led which indicates the power status of Grove modules.
 All the six Grove interface's VCC converge together and can be controlled with GPIO 15.
 When the node is in deep sleep mode, all the grove modules lose their power too.
 The RED led will light on when Grove modules are powered and will go off when Grove modules aren't powered.

-### Bonus!
+### Bonus

 Wio Node has an inbuilt LiPo battery charger, so you can charge 3.7v LiPo battery through JST 2.0 Port when USB is connecting.

 :::note

-    * Please handle the USB micro type-B socket gently, or you may break the socket apart from the board.
+- Please handle the USB micro type-B socket gently, or you may break the socket apart from the board.

-    * Battery is not included in the package.
+- Battery is not included in the package.
 But we have arranged plenty of choices for you in [Bazzar](https://www.seeedstudio.com/s/battery.html).
 :::

 ## Get Started

 ----
 Let us build a very basic LED application with Wio Node, in this application you will be able to control LED by your smartphone in about 5 minutes.
 Before we start, please make sure you have below things on hand: